a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 > it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
 >

+## Before you even _think_ about cloning

+> instructions on determining the objective of the clone. who are the stakeholders? what liabilities are there?
+Is a clone actually necessary?

+## Before all clones

+## Preparing for an individual clone

+## During a clone

+## After an individual clone

+## After all clones

 ## Pre-clone activities

 > add section about creating a clone user profile in target instances